 Update: HTSP is hosting virtual Thursday evening support groups.
 To obtain the weekly links and meeting times to either the Caregiver, ABI, or MTBI groups, please email email@example.com

-HTSP’s in-person support groups have been suspended for the month of May to protect our HTSP family from the COVID-19 threat.
+HTSP’s in-person support groups have been suspended to protect our HTSP family from the COVID-19 threat.
 As a public service to the medically fragile in the brain injury community, we are heeding the guidance of local, state, federal, and international public health organizations and stopping our in-person gatherings for the near term.
 Please continue checking our website and social media pages for more information regarding our timelines for reopening.

 The Head Trauma Support Project, Inc. (HTSP) began over 35 years ago as families of adults with acquired brain injury (ABI) united to support one another throughout the journey.
 ABI may result from a traumatic brain injury (e.g., an insult to the brain by external physical force) or a nontraumatic brain injury (e.g., strokes, tumors, infectious diseases, etc.).
 At the time, no Sacramento area resources existed to help this population or their families adjust to life after an ABI.